oppiliappan/lien/readme.md

 # lien.sh

-A simple shell script to upload files / take screenshots and upload them, log the links, inform you about
+A simple shell script to take screenshots and upload them, log the links, inform you about
 the upload status, and copy the link to clipboard.

 ### Dependencies